Tongjiao Temple: History

-Tongjiao Temple was first established by an eunuch in the Ming dynasty (1368–1644), the modern temple was founded in the Qing dynasty (1644–1911) and initially called "Tongjiao Chanlin" (通教禅林), and it served as a practice center for Bhikkhuni.
+Tongjiao Temple was first established by an eunuch in the Ming dynasty (1368–1644).
+The modern temple was founded in the Qing dynasty (1644–1911), initially called "Tongjiao Chanlin" (通教禅林), and it served as a practice center for Bhikkhuni.

-At the dawn of the Republic of China (1912-1949), the temple became dilapidated for neglect.
-In 1941, there only had a Bhikkhuni named Yinhe (印和).
+At the dawn of the Republic of China (1912-1949), the temple became dilapidated due to neglect.
+In 1941, they only had a Bhikkhuni named Yinhe (印和).
 In 1942, eminent Bhikkhuni Cizhou's (慈舟) disciples Kaihui (开慧), Tongyuan (通愿) and Shengyu (胜雨) began to rebuild the temple.
-The South Hall, North Hall, Recitation Hall, Wuguan Hall were added to the temple.
-And the temple was renamed "Tongjiao Temple".
+The South Hall, North Hall, Recitation Hall, and Wuguan Hall were added to the temple.
+The temple was renamed "Tongjiao Temple".
 They founded "Bajing Xueyuan" (八敬学苑), a Buddhist school which became well-known at that time.

-In 1956, in order to avoid the vigorous movement of socialism in Beijing at that time, Kaihui and Tongyuan moved to Mount Wutai, where Kaihui died there in the mid-1960s.
+In 1956, in order to avoid the vigorous movement of socialism in Beijing at that time, Kaihui and Tongyuan moved to Mount Wutai, where Kaihui died in the mid-1960s.

 During the Cultural Revolution, the Red Guards had attacked the temple.
-Buddhist statues and Buddhist scriptures were destroyed and Bhikkhuni forced to resume secular life.
+Buddhist statues and Buddhist scriptures were destroyed and Bhikkhuni were forced to resume secular life.

-After the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party, according to the national policy of free religious belief, Tongjiao Temple was reopened and rebuilt soon.
+After the 3rd plenary session of the 11th Central Committee of the Chinese Communist Party, according to the national policy of free religious belief, Tongjiao Temple was reopened and rebuilt soon.

 In 1983, Tongjiao Temple was listed among the first group of the National Key Buddhist Temple in Han Chinese Area by the State Council of China.

 In January 1984, Tongjiao Temple was categorized as a municipal level key cultural heritage in Beijing.